mbrandonw/mbrandonw.github.io/_posts/2018-12-05-seemingly-impossible.md

 }
 ```

 This is equivalent to what we had before, but now it is sufficiently lazy for Swift to be able to run this program!
-It's going to seem incredible, almost magical, but be assured you there are no tricks involved.
+It's going to seem incredible, almost magical, but rest assured there are no tricks involved.

 Let's take this for a spin.
 Let's try to find a `BitSequence` that satisfies the property that it evaluates to `.one` on the first 5 even indices: